globus/globus-compute/docs/endpoints.rst

 A default endpoint profile is also created that will be used, whenever you do not explicitly specify a profile to use for endpoint actions.

+You can also set up auto-completion for the `funcx-endpoint` commands in your shell, by using the command

+  $ funcx-endpoint --install-completion [zsh bash fish ...]

+Which will allow commands and endpoint names to autocomplete.

 Configuring funcX
 -----------------